rbe549/rbe549.github.io/project3fall2025aerial.md

 <a name='navigationstack'></a>
 ## 5. Navigation Stack
 You are free to design any method to plan your path from the current position to the closet window.
-This is relatively simple as you have a depth image to guage the distance to objects in the scene and there are no other obstacles in the scene.
+This is relatively simple as you have a depth image to gauge the distance to objects in the scene and there are no other obstacles in the scene.
 Also, from the starting location, you will be able to see atleast a part of the first window.
 Then you can center the quadrotor towards the respective window and fly though it.
 In this ideology, you are generating position waypoints for your controller to follow.
 Alternatively, you can also perform visual servoing to center yourself towards the window and fly through it (although this might be more robust this will most likely be slower).
 A simple concept of visual servoing like controller is shown in Fig. 4.

 <div class="fig fighighlight">
   <img src="/assets/2025/rbe595/p3/WindowSegAndControl.png" width="100%">